 7. BED is associated with obesity, with the inherent increased morbidity and mortality.

 1. Interdisciplinary team: An interdisciplinary team is critical in the comprehensive treatment (medical complications, nutritional rehabilitation, psychiatric comorbidities) of individuals with eating disorders.

-2. General approach to management: The initial goals in the management of an individual with a diagnosis of an eating disorder include correction of acute medical complications, nutritional rehabilitation, and weight restoration (if needed).
+2. General approach to management: The initial goals in the management of an individual with a diagnosis of an eating disorder is nutritional rehabilitation including correction of acute medical complications, promotion of metabolic recovery, and restoration of a healthy body weight (if needed).
 Timely intervention may prevent long-term complications.
 The interdisciplinary team will need to decide on the treatment setting that is most appropriate for the individual patient.
 Various treatment settings for the management of an eating disorder include inpatient, day treatment, outpatient, or residential treatment.